-1. Access Student Services for support and advice.
-A guidance counsellor can help you sort out your emotions (if you need to).
-A Career Development Practitioner can help you work out the best educational options for you (like how many credit points you can transfer).
+1. Access Student Support for advice.
+A guidance counsellor can help you sort out your emotions (if you need to) whilst the Careers & Employability team can help you work out the best educational options for you (like how many credit points you can transfer).

 2. If you’re going to change your program or your degree, find out what requirements you might need to transfer and the application closing dates to change your enrolment (so that you avoid an academic penalty if you don’t finish a current class).
 Find out how to apply for your new course and enrol before the closing date.